csmets/Server-Driven-UI/docs/actions.md

 }
 ```

-The example above introduces a cyclical issue, but it also means that all actionable leaf objects that are using `Action` will the possibility of having `OpenMenu` which has `MenuItem`.
-This would mean that were to explode your query fragments it would look like:
+The example above introduces a cyclical issue, but it also means that all actionable leaf objects that are using `Action` will have the possibility of having `OpenMenu` which has `MenuItem`.
+On the query it would explode your fragments to look like this:

 ```graphql
 ... on TextLink {